readw/SphereCheckIn/README.md

-### Group Members:
+### Group Members ...
+Assigned Functionality:
--William Read
+-William Read ...
+Project Lead/Timetable
--Euan Campbell
+-Euan Campbell ...
+Login
--Liam Walsh
+-Liam Walsh ...
+Check-In
--Dean Ivanov
+-Dean Ivanov ...
+Registration
--Ty Osiefa
+-Ty Osiefa ...
+Session View

 ### Project Explanation
 A web development project using PHP and CSS with an SQL database, producing a system for the adding, accessing and modifying of the Sphere Slopes booking process.